-South African anti-apartheid activist Nelson Mandela is perhaps the only politician to serve several decades in prison and come out stronger than ever.
-In an attempt to silence the popular lawyer and African National Congress (ANC) activist, he was arrested and acquitted of treason in 1961.
-The following year, Mandela was arrested for illegally leaving South Africa.
+South African anti-apartheid activist Nelson Mandela is perhaps the only politician to serve several decades in prison and come out stronger than before.
+In an attempt to silence the popular lawyer and African National Congress (ANC) activist, Mandela was arrested and acquitted of treason in 1961.
+The following year, he was arrested for illegally leaving South Africa.
 It was in 1964, however, that Mandela’s fortunes would turn for the worse.

 Mandela and other ANC leaders were sentenced to life for attempting to overthrow the government.
 Serving 18 of his 27 years behind bars in the harsh Robben Island prison just outside of Cape Town, the authorities tried to break Mandela’s spirit with hard labor and other forms of ill treatment.
 Correspondence with the outside world was scarce, as Mandela was only allowed to receive and write a letter once every six months.